 717. AUTOMATIC APPROVAL OF REQUESTS.

-If the notice of disapproval provided in Rule 716 is not given within 14 days after the Council receives the request, the reprogramming request shall be deemed approved.
-If the notice is given as provided in Rule 716(a) and the Council does not take final action to disapprove the request as provided in Rule 716(b), the reprogramming request shall be deemed approved.
+If the notice of disapproval provided in Rule 716 is not given within 14 days after the Council receives the request, the reprogramming request or a grant budget modification request shall be deemed approved.
+If the notice is given as provided in Rule 716(a) and the Council does not take final action to disapprove the request as provided in Rule 716(b), the reprogramming request or a grant budget modification request shall be deemed approved.

 718. TRANSMITTAL TO MAYOR.

-The Chairman shall transmit, by letter to the Mayor, notification of the Council’s disapproving or failure to disapprove a reprogramming request.
+The Chairman shall transmit, by letter to the Mayor, notification of the Council’s disapproving or failure to disapprove a reprogramming request or a grant budget modification request.

 C. FUNDS CONTROL ACT PROCEDURES.